 On the houses all around, one or the other remnant of the former business world can still be seen: Illuminated signs, for example, which admittedly no longer shine, and signs with names like Backwerk, Tchibo, Galerie Kaufhof etc. What is inside them now is not recognizable at first glance.
 One of the buildings still houses an ATM in its outer wall, half overgrown by ivy.
 In general, there are a lot of plants, which makes everything seem loosened up.
 Under several large plane trees and a cedar tree, there are benches and tables and other places to sit and lie down.
 Two ping-pong tables, a boules court, a long, covered sandbox and a few pieces of gymnastic equipment complete the picture.

 On the opposite side of the square, a small area is fenced off.
 Jonah points to it.

 Jonah: What’s being done there?

 Toni: Cable work.
-That row of houses over there doesn’t have Internet access yet.
-That’s not so dramatic, because people are helping each other out, but the requirement is that everyone has access.
+That row of houses over there doesn’t have internet access right now.
+That’s not so dramatic, because people are helping each other out, but the requirement is nevertheless a high reliability.
+After all, this is the access to all relevant data, to the work of the projects and the meta-projects and the worldwide ongoing discussions about the most diverse contents.
 Overall, though, the network seems to be less used than it used to be.

-Jonah: Why?
-Don’t tell me there are no games anymore!
+Liz: Why?
+Don’t tell me there are no more games!?